SRI-CSL/trio-quicly/quicly_specification.md

 ## Handshake Timeout (Give-up Policy)

-QUIC does not specify a fixed “handshake timeout.”
-For QUIC-LY, an endpoint SHOULD abort the handshake if it has not reached ESTABLISHED after either of the following, whichever occurs
+QUIC does not specify a fixed “handshake timeout” but uses a `max_idle_timeout` transport parameter.
+Until we harmonize QUIC and QUIC-LY transport parameters; see [Issue 12](https://github.com/SRI-CSL/trio-quicly/issues/12), we use the QUIC-LY transport parameter `idle_timeout_ms` to be applied to both, established connections and handshaking.
+For QUIC-LY, an endpoint SHOULD abort the handshake if it has not reached ESTABLISHED after the elapsed time exceeds the endpoint’s configured `idle_timeout_ms` transport parameter.
-first:

-* **N** consecutive Initial PTO expirations (RECOMMENDED `N = 7`), or
-* elapsed time exceeding the endpoint’s configured `idle_timeout_ms` transport parameter.

 To abort, the endpoint SHOULD send CONNECTION_CLOSE (with an appropriate error code) and enter DRAINING.